-The work that you will do in MDSC 201 will help you build the following transferable skills:
+The work that you will do in MDSC 503 will help you build the following transferable skills:

-- Collaboration: Work respectfully with others from different backgrounds, cultures, and countries. - Verbal Communication: Learn and share information by presenting, listening, and interacting with others. - Creativity and Innovation: Find different and better ways to do things, being curious, thinking imaginatively. - Critical Thinking: Actively and skillfully conceptualize, apply, analyze, synthesize, and/or evaluate information (data, facts, observable phenomena, and research findings) to make a reasoned judgement or draw a reasonable conclusion. - Digital Skills: Use digital technologies like computers, social media, virtual meeting platforms, and the internet. - Information Literacy: Find, understand, and use information presented through words, symbols, and images - Numeracy: Use mathematical information such as numbers, symbols, words, and graphics to do tasks. - Problem solving: Identify an issue, find and implement a solution, and assess whether the situation has improved. - Project Management: Conceptualize, initiate, plan and execute a plan to achieve a predetermined goal (project) by effectively prioritizing activities and meeting deadlines. - Written Communication: Share ideas and information by using words, images, and symbols.
+- Collaboration: Work respectfully with others from different backgrounds, cultures, and countries. - Verbal Communication: Learn and share information by presenting, listening, and interacting with others. - Creativity and Innovation: Find different and better ways to do things, being curious, thinking imaginatively. - Critical Thinking: Actively and skillfully conceptualize, apply, analyze, synthesize, and/or evaluate information (data, facts, observable phenomena, and research findings) to make a reasoned judgement or draw a reasonable conclusion. - Digital Skills: Use digital technologies like computers, virtual meeting platforms, and the internet. - Problem solving: Identify an issue, find and implement a solution, and assess whether the situation has improved. - Project Management: Conceptualize, initiate, plan, and execute a plan to achieve a predetermined goal (project) by effectively prioritizing activities and meeting deadlines. - Written Communication: Share ideas and information by using words, images, and symbols.